apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   "title": "Querying Data"
 }
 [/block]
-After all, when everything is up and running we're ready to execute SQL SELECT queries using ODBC API.
+After everything is up and running, we're ready to execute SQL SELECT queries using the ODBC API.
 [block:code]
 {
   "codes": [